-There are considerable advantages to choosing periodontal specialists whose range of expertise is as vast as Drs.
-Karabin and Gottesman.
-As leaders in the field of periodontology, our doctors and staff have a firm grasp on the intricacies of the periodontal disease process.
+There are considerable advantages to choosing a periodontal specialist whose range of expertise is as vast as Dr. Gottesman’s.
+As a leader in the field of periodontology, our doctor and staff have a firm grasp on the intricacies of the periodontal disease process.
 This knowledge and confidence enables our team to properly diagnose your condition and provide the appropriate treatment.

 Whenever possible, the most comprehensive and conservative treatment will be the first recommendation.
 For patients who have been diagnosed with early to moderate periodontal disease, a non-surgical approach can yield impressive results.